 NATIONAL PEANUT BRITTLE DAY

 Peanut Brittle includes caramelized sugar or corn syrup.
 Nuts are added to the molten sugar and then poured onto a flat surface such as granite or marble and smoothed into a thin sheet.
-The candy cools into a hard, brittle treat that is broken into smaller pieces.
+The candy cools into a hard, brittle treat broken into smaller pieces.
 Some of the best brittles are hand-stretched into a thin, easily cracked candy that melts in the mouth.

 The history of peanut brittle is uncertain, though one legend says it was all a mistake.
 The story goes that a southern woman was making taffy, and instead of using cream of tartar, she used baking soda by accident.